 Pascal Roelcke – President

-Pascal works as Junior Programme Associate at the Centre for Public Impact.
+Pascal works as Programme Associate Intern at the Centre for Public Impact.
 Before coming to London he worked in different international organisations and NGOs in Switzerland with a focus on Media Development and Foreigners and Asylum Law.
 He holds an MA in Postcolonial Studies from SOAS, University of London and a BA in International Relations from the University of Geneva and the Galatasaray University in Istanbul.

 John McStravick – Vice-President

 When not involved with Agora, John is a political analyst working predominantly on Brexit.
 He has a background in political research, having spent time in the think tank and NGO sectors.
 He holds an MA in International Relations and European Politics from the University of Bath, and previously studied in York and Regensburg, Germany.
 His interests include European security, European Union politics, and geopolitical trends.

 Kathrin brings several years of political grassroots and think tank experience to Agora.
 She used to work for Foraus – Switzerland’s first and only grassroots think tank and Agora’s sister organisation in Zurich – and she is a co-founder and former member of the board of Operation Libero, a Swiss political grassroots movement with over 1000 members.
 Today, Kathrin works as an analyst for a crisis and security risk consultancy and holds an MSc in Security Studies from UCL.

 Dan Fitter – Head of Defence & Security Programme

 Dan leads the Defence & Security Programme at Agora.
 He holds an MSc in International Relations from the LSE and a BA in German and Russian from the University of Bristol.
 Dan’s research interests include UK-European future partnership policy, CSDP, and Russian foreign policy.
 Outside of Agora, Dan works in strategy consulting.